roguesupport-scott/Machine-Learning-Stock-Trading-Bot/README.md

    2. def sell()
-       --> Selling positions held from the previous night --> Uses the same function as def buy() to update target price with new data available to increase accuracy --> If position has more than 7.5% loss, the bot orders an immediate sell order on market price --> Else, the bot pushes stop/limit order: limit order = newly updated target price
+       --> Selling positions held from the previous night --> Uses the same function as def buy() to update target price with new data available to increase accuracy --> If position has more than -7.5% loss or Unrealized Gain > Target Price, the bot orders an immediate sell order on market price
+       --> Else, the bot pushes stop/limit order: limit order = newly updated target price
-           stop limit = -7.5% of current price
+           stop limit = -7.5% of purchased price

     3. if __name__ == '__main__':
     # Account Status Review